Conus regius: Distribution

-This marine species occurs from in the Caribbean Sea and in the Gulf of Mexico; in the Atlantic Ocean off Brasil.
+This marine species occurs from in the Caribbean Sea and in the Gulf of Mexico; in the Atlantic Ocean off Brazil.

 Description

 The maximum recorded shell length is 75 mm.
 The following images show variation in shell color and markings:

 The shell has a low, distantly but distinctly tuberculated spire, and direct sides.
 It is slightly striate at the base.
 The color of the shell knows many variations.
 It is usually chestnut brown with blue-white spots, but white, yellow brown and pale brown variations occur as well.
 The aperture has a white interior, sometimes with chestnut blotches.

 Venom

 The conotoxin reg2a from the C. regius is composed by 16 amino acid residues and 4 cysteines, it's considered the most potent antagonist known of acetylcholine receptors in the vertebrate brain, that have the highest affinity for nicotine.
 C. regius is known to have more different conotoxins than any other Cone sail species, its conotoxin it's potentially of considered of medical importance in affecting nicotine addiction.
 Its venom is reported to block the calcium receptors in vertebrate sensory nerve cells, which stop the nerve impulse for propagating along the nerve.